Breast Cancer Symptoms

 You may also choose to split your treatment across Rush locations, with chemotherapy in Lisle or Aurora/Fox Valley, for example, to be closer to home.
 We work with you to find the best fit for treatment.

 Your team will walk you through the risks and benefits of treatments, which may include breast surgery (mastectomy, lumpectomy), chemotherapy, radiation therapy or breast reconstruction.
-At Rush you'll also have access to advanced treatments like targeted therapies and clinical trials looking at new ways to treat breast cancer.
+At Rush, you'll also have access to advanced treatments like targeted therapies and clinical trials looking at new ways to treat breast cancer.

-You will also have a patient navigator who will help you through every step of your breast cancer diagnosis and treatment.
+You will also have a patient navigator, who will help you through every step of your breast cancer diagnosis and treatment.
 Your navigator will help you coordinate your appointments, answer your questions and connect you with resources you may need.

 Nurse Navigator

-- A nurse navigator can help you learn as much you want to know about breast cancer.
+- A nurse navigator can help you learn as much as you want to know about breast cancer.
 We know some of our patients want to know as much as possible, while others prefer to take it one step at a time.

 Nonsurgical Breast Cancer Treatments

-Many types of breast cancer treatments are available, and some can be performed without invasive surgery.
-However, you must discuss these options with your breast cancer physician.
-Non-surgical breast cancer treatments may also be used together with surgical treatments.
-Your RUSH physician can provide you with the best options available to you and help you decide if you can successfully treat breast cancer without surgery or whether a combination of therapies will be most effective.
+Nonsurgical breast cancer treatments may also be used together with surgical treatments.
+Your physician can provide you with the best options available to you and help you decide if you can successfully treat breast cancer without surgery or whether a combination of therapies will be most effective.

 Medical Therapy

-Rush medical oncologists provide breast cancer chemo and other medical therapies in Chicago, Lisle, Oak Park and Aurora/Fox Valley.
+Medical oncologists provide breast cancer chemo and other medical therapies in Chicago, Lisle, Oak Park and Aurora/Fox Valley.

 Your care team will determine your plan based on your specific type of breast cancer, its stage and your overall health, among other factors.
 It may include some of the following: